 No. SAP Ariba is a unique solution; even non-SAP suppliers can work with it.
 They can sign up for SAP Business Network and interact with SAP users with this portal.
 You need to send your supplier an invitation.
 They fill in a form, pass the verification, and immediately get the opportunity to participate in tenders.

 Is your company lacking flexibility in procurement processes?
-Contact us, and our SAP consultants will dive deep into your business specifics and suggest.
+Contact us, and our SAP consultants will dive deep into your business specifics to help.